 We have successfully maintained a strong board of nine that has a range of skills and an extensive stake in the school.
 Mr Humphreys has proved to be an erudite and efficient Chairman.
 The governing body has worked effectively across the year to discharge its statutory duties and to continually improve its range of knowledge.
 The board has been reflective across the year and in addition to the formal meetings have engaged in a range of in school activities such as the governors' in-school day and strategic planning meetings.
-The school provides a range of data for governors to assess performance against and this has allowed them to gain an accurate view of the strengths and weaknesses of the school.
+There was no negative impact on governance as we developed new strategies and reporting systems to mitigate against in person meetings.
+The replacement of the governors in-school day with a comprehensive series of reports and responses on every aspect of school practice was an example of this change.
 In line with previous targets, the governing body has improved its questioning of school data.

-The governing body have also been prevalent in their support of school events such as performances, presentations and sporting tournaments.
+The Governing Body have also been prevalent in their support of school events such as performances, presentations and sporting tournaments.